gchristofferson/kc/wp-content/plugins/data-tables-generator-by-supsystic/readme.txt

  * Added Persian and Greek language
  * Added Spanish (Spain) language
  * Fixed styles for Right-To-Left languages
- * Fixed saving table if current saving process is in action
+ * Fixed saving table if the current saving process is in action
  * Added ability to use browser language to translate table
  * Updated of table initializing and translating
  * Minor issues fix